Does improving customer experience actually turn into dollars, or is it just a passing hype?

 Here’s what they did:

-- Compared five pairs of publically traded companies during the period of 2010-2015
+- Compared five pairs of publicly traded companies during the period of 2010-2015

 - One company in each pair had a significantly higher score than the other in Forrester’s Customer Experience Index during the period of study

 - Gathered financial data from company SEC filings

 - Isolated revenue that could be traced directly to consumer behavior

 - Calculated the compound annual growth rates (CAGR) based on that revenue

 CX leaders outperformed their laggard counterparts, experiencing 14% higher revenue growth.

 In the cable and retail industries, the disparity was a whopping 24% and 26%, respectively.
 Ouch.